 1. The rules for SEO change frequently

 This can be frustrating for even the best SEO experts available.
 Who can keep up with all the changes, without getting worn out?
-The answer, is an SEO specialist.
+The answer is an SEO specialist.
 That’s what they live for, and pays their bills.

 With SEO, what worked a couple of years ago can simply no longer work today.
 In fact, it can actually be a huge mistake to apply old SEO tactics to websites today.

-To keep up with what works in SEO, you need to know more that how to get links and write articles.
+To keep up with what works in SEO, you need to know more than how to get links and write articles.
 You need to understand the technical side of your website, the user experience, social media, local SEO, content optimisation, and a number of other factors such as what makes a good backlink, and what makes a bad one.

 2. You can avoid pricey mistakes